tingiskhan/pylurch/README.md

 Some (key) differences between this library and the libraries usually seen on the Medium blogs:
 1. Abstracts away the fit/prediction logic for easier deployment of new models.
-2. Provides database model for storing fitted models as binaries with meta data instead of files.
-But is possible to store as files.
+2. Provides database model for storing fitted models as binaries.
 3. Allows using different backends for serializing the models, e.g. enables easy serialization to [ONNX](https://github.com/onnx/onnx).

 ## Install